wedeling/deep_active_subspace_data/README.md

 We applied the deep-active subspace method to:

-* An HIV model consisting of 7 coupled ordinary differential equations [2], with 27 uncertain input parameters.
+* An HIV model consisting of 7 coupled ordinary differential equations, with 27 uncertain input parameters.

 * A COVID19 model with 51 inputs parameters.